jmb/printfulapi/README.md

 # Printful API Python Library

-A python wrapper for [Printful API v2.0](https://developers.printful.com/docs/v2-beta/).
+A python wrapper for the [Printful API](https://developers.printful.com/docs/).

 🚧 This project is very much a **work in progress** and is _very_ incomplete - [Please help!](#contributing) 🚧